jatindhankhar/jatindhankhar.github.io/_drafts/blog/migrating-an-active-repo-from-bitbucket-to-github.md

 We needed to migrate a high commit frequency repository that was hosted on Bitbucket to Github.

-The repository in question is a tier 1 service powering a critical part of the infrastructure so we needed to minimize the downtime and make sure deployments were not blocked during the migration
+The repository in question is a tier 1 service powering a critical part of the infrastructure so we needed to minimize the downtime (oh, throw in more fancy words, to make it sound important :satisfied: ) and make sure deployments were not blocked during the migration

 # Why?

-We were using Bitbucket to host the code and it worked fine for basic use cases but we needed to support automated PR reviews to assist the code reviews.
+We were using Bitbucket to host the code and it worked fine for basic use cases but we needed to support automated PR reviews to assist the code reviews and Bitbucket wasn't really playing nice.
-There were many features that were available on Github but not Bitbucket
+There were many features that were available on Github but not on Bitbucket

 Some of them were